 Firstly, I’m passionate about what I do.

-I have spent the majority of my career as a minister and a counsellor.
-I have celebrated with people the joys of life and I've been with individuals and families when they’ve been at their lowest and most despairing.
-I am more than conscious that life can throw too many curve balls in the direction of those least expecting them.
+I have spent the majority of my career as a theologian and counsellor.
+I have celebrated with people the joys of their days and I've been with individuals and families when they’ve been at their lowest and most despairing.
+I am more than conscious that life can throw far too many curve balls in the direction of those least expecting them.
 That has to be acknowledged and then — if we wish — take steps to move on.
 However, this is often easier said than done but it’s important to know that when we are struggling help is available.
 As a therapist I have sat in the client’s chair — as have many other therapists — and the work I did with my counsellor was incredibly beneficial for my own well-being.

 I feel that I have two important skills which shape my practice as a therapist — I’m a good listener.
 I am also accepting that everyone one of us is a unique and creative individual with special gifts as well as faults, but we'll concentrate on the former.